-- You must bring a laptop, tablet or other computer that will allow you to electronically complete a Google Document if attending the in-person meeting. - You are encouraged to work collaboratively in small groups weekly (up to 5 people per group) to work through the recitation - Recitations will open on Google Classroom on Friday morning at 8:00 AM and will be due the following Friday at 5:00 PM most weeks of class (see schedule). - Recitations are worksheets that somewhat review the material presented in lecture videos and somewhat introduce new material or primary research articles pertaining to the topics of the week. - Video Key and Key documents for the recitation exercises will be located on D2L starting after the due date.
+- You are encouraged to work collaboratively in small groups weekly (up to 5 people per group) to work through the recitation.
+If you are interested in getting connected to other students in our course, a discussion forum will be opened to allow you to connect with classmates - Recitations will open on Google Classroom on Sunday morning at 8:00 AM and will be due the following Saturday at 5:00 PM most weeks of class (see schedule). - Recitations are worksheets that somewhat review the material presented in lecture videos and somewhat introduce new material or primary research articles pertaining to the topics of the week. - Key documents for the recitation exercises will be located on D2L starting after the due date.
 It is your responsibility to check that your recitation exercise answers are correct against the provided keys. - If completing recitation as part of Bonus Work, then it is the expectation that recitation worksheets are completed effortfully and in their entirety by the due date.